- Practice Areas

 “Four-Way” Settlement Meetings

-In a Collaborative Family Law matter, decisions are made in a series of “four-way” settlement meetings that are attended by you and your spouse and each of their lawyers.
+In a Collaborative Family Law matter, decisions are made in a series of “four-way” settlement meetings that are attended by both parties and each of their lawyers.

 The first step in a Collaborative Family Law file is to enter into a Participation Agreement.
 This Agreement sets out the principles of the collaborative process and the expectations of all participants in the Collaborative process.
 By signing the Participation Agreement, you are committing to fully disclose and exchange information, to treat each of the other participants with respect and fairness, and to keep confidential the information exchanged as part of the Collaborative process.